-Important to Size Propane Tank Specifically for Your Needs
+Important to Size Propane Tanks Specifically for Your Needs

 You probably put a lot of effort into choosing the perfect generator for your home.
 You did research, determined the size you would need based on how many appliances you want to run, decided what company to go with, and what specific model.
 The step that follows, though, is a little bit more complicated.

-In order to properly operate your generator, the tank you install has to be the right size.
-Having one that’s too small won’t have enough fuel for your needs, and one that is too large will result in you paying more money than necessary.
+To properly operate your generator, the tank you install has to be the right size.
+One that’s too small won’t have enough fuel for your needs, and one that is too large will lead you to pay more money than necessary.

-Of course, our experts here at Reliable Power Systems will help you size your propane tank.
-But, if you want to purchase one on your own, there are a few things you can do to properly size your tank.
+Our experts at Reliable Power Systems will help you size your propane tank.
+But, if you want to purchase one on your own, there are a few things you can do to size your tank properly.

 How to Size a Propane Tank

-- Since you already know the size generator you want installed (or already have installed), you now need to find out how much propane the generator uses an hour.
+- Since you already know the size generator you want installed (or already have installed), you now need to find out how much propane the generator uses per hour.
 Most propane generators come with documents that explain how many gallons it uses per hour to create the amount of electricity it produces.
-You could also call the manufacturer to gather that information.
+You can also call the manufacturer to get that information.

-- Then, you have to try and estimate the amount of electricity you plan on using and how many hours you think you’ll be running the generator.
-If you only plan on using your generator as a back up power source, the best you can come up with will be a ball park figure.
-However, if you think you will be using it more extensively, you should try to determine as close a number as possible.
+- Next, you have to estimate the amount of electricity you plan on using and how many hours you think you’ll be running the generator.
+If you only plan on using your generator as a backup power source, the best you can estimate will be a ballpark figure.
+However, if you think you will be using it more extensively, you should try to determine as accurate a number as possible.